Rangers F.C.

 Rangers Football Club is a professional football club in Glasgow, Scotland.
 The team competes in the Scottish Premiership, the top division of Scottish football.
 The club is often referred to as Glasgow Rangers, though this has never been its official name.
 The fourth-oldest football club in Scotland, Rangers was founded by four teenage boys as they walked through West End Park (now Kelvingrove Park), in March 1872, where they discussed the idea of forming a football club, and played its first match against the now-defunct Callander at the Fleshers' Haugh area of Glasgow Green in May of the same year.
 Rangers' home ground, Ibrox Stadium, designed by stadium architect Archibald Leitch and opened in 1929, is a Category B listed building and Scotland's third-largest football stadium.
 The club has always played in royal blue shirts.

-Rangers have won the Scottish League title a joint-record 55 times, the Scottish Cup 34 times, the Scottish League Cup a record 28 times and the domestic treble on seven occasions.
+Rangers have won the Scottish League title 55 times, the Scottish Cup 34 times, the Scottish League Cup a record 28 times and the domestic treble on seven occasions.
 Rangers won the European Cup Winners' Cup in 1972 after being losing finalists twice, in 1961 (the first British club to reach a UEFA tournament final) and 1967.
 The club has lost a further two European finals, the UEFA Cup final in 2008 and the UEFA Europa League final in 2022.
 By number of trophies won, Rangers are one of the most successful clubs in the world.